Of delicious burgers-The Nairobi Burger Festival 2017

 We had a great time at The Big Elephant Café.
-Burgers were at shs 790 which is pretty affordable and cocktails range from shs 690-790.
+Burgers were at Kshs 790 which is pretty affordable and cocktails range from Kshs 690-790.

-Beautiful space, great service, delicious burgers, yummy cocktails and great value for money- this place is a sure win!
+Beautiful space, great service, delicious burgers, yummy cocktails, and good value for money- this place is a sure win.
 Be sure to check them out!